We only host one group at a time! We offer tent camping and RV from $100, Guest House from $125. See rates below. Pets welcome off leash!

 PETS: Dogs are welcome off leash!
-They have their own doggie pool and also enjoy romping in our creek and lake as well as in the mowed part of the meadow.
+They enjoy romping in our creek and lake as well as in the mowed part of the meadow and on the trails.

 Awesome, shady trails through our lush forest lead along creeks and into the surrounding National Forest.
 Our little Discovery Lake sports a dock with bench and a rowboat (in season).
 Fishing for the trout is catch & release.

 Off the property but nearby are hot springs, swimming holes, 2 larger public lakes for boating and fishing, and impressive waterfalls.
 We are 1 1/2 hours by car from Mt.
 Shasta or Mt.
 Lassen National Park.

 Open April 1 to Nov, we offer tent camping, RV camping, and a complete Guesthouse (see below for info on the Guesthouse).

 From the pavement, we are at the end of a 1 1/2 mile decent gravel road, no 4-wheel drive needed unless towing heavy RV or horse trailer.
 With mostly gently rolling or flat terrain and 2 mild hills, our elevation is about 2500' and the temp cooler than in the valley.

 CALENDAR: please EMAIL US to be sure the calendar here has been updated.